webaverse/docs/docs/creating-an-xrpk.md

 XRPackages can be built from multiple asset types, including WebXR sites written with BabylonJS or vanilla Javascript.

-For the purposes of this demonstration a barebones WebXR scene built with ThreeJS is available at the link below.
+For the purposes of this guide, a barebones WebXR scene built with ThreeJS is available at the link below.
 This scene contains tracked controllers and an animated blob.

 [`Click here to download the project files`](/my-first-aug.zip)

 You can also follow this guide to package an existing WebXR scene.
-If you are packaging an existing WebXR site, consider making the scenes skybox transparent so that it can be composited along other XRPKs and the base reality layer.
-Additionally, be mindful of bundle sizes.
-Excessively large bundles will result in a delayed loading experience for users.
+If you are packaging an existing WebXR site, consider making the scene's skybox transparent so that it can be composited along other XRPKs and the base reality layer.
+Additionally, be mindful of bundle sizes: excessively large bundles will result in a delayed loading experience for users.

 ## Create The Package Manifest

-When building an XRPackage with the CLI, a `manifest.json` file in the root directory will be read to define the packages configuration.
+When building an XRPackage with the CLI, a `manifest.json` file in the root directory will be read to define the package's configuration.
 The sample below is the simplest possible manifest file.
-Copy the contents below into a file named `manifest.json` in the root directory of the package.
+Copy the contents below into a file named `manifest.json` in the root directory of the package, or use the CLI `xrpk init` command to generate it for you:

 ```json
 {